kdheepak/blog/content/38-rust-lua-nvim.md

 This is not unlike how `Python` loads C shared libraries as `Python` modules.

-This means any shared library that exposes the C ABI that `lua` expects is a valid `lua` module.
+This means any shared library that exposes the C ABI that lua expects is a valid lua module.
-This also means you can create a `lua` module that can be imported in neovim's built in `lua` interpreter from any programming language that allows you to create shared libraries.
+This also means you can create a lua module that can be imported in neovim's built in lua interpreter from any programming language that allows you to create shared libraries.

+Enter rust.
+Rust can compile into a shared library exposing a CABI.
+All one would have to do is expose the functions required for a valid lua module.
+However, without any third party support however, this will involve lots of `unsafe` code.
-Enter `rust`.
-There's a actively maintained project called [`mlua`](https://github.com/khvzak/mlua/) that lets you create `lua` libraries from `rust` code.
+Fortunately, there's a actively maintained project called [`mlua`](https://github.com/khvzak/mlua/) that lets you create a lua module from a rust library (among other features supported by `mlua`).
-I've created a project here as an example of this here: <https://github.com/kdheepak/moonshine.nvim>

 First, you will need the following in your Cargo.toml: